Start here

 One practical starter setup is a ceramic tile, acrylic roller, tissue blade, needle tool, and oven thermometer.

-You do not need a full dedicated studio to start.
-These are the core tools that solve the first month of problems.
+These five tools solve most first-month problems.
 If you want the shopping-only version of this decision, use our beginner toolkit guide.

-• Work Surface: A smooth ceramic tile or another oven-safe glass or metal surface kept dedicated to clay work.
-If you plan to shape and bake on the same surface, confirm it is oven-safe for that use so flat pieces move less between shaping and cure.
+- Work Surface: A smooth ceramic tile or another glass or metal surface kept dedicated to clay work.
+If you plan to shape and bake on the same surface, confirm that specific surface is oven-safe for that use so flat pieces move less between shaping and cure.

 Nice-to-Have (But Not Essential)

-• Pasta Machine: For conditioning clay and rolling even sheets.
+- Pasta Machine: For conditioning clay and rolling even slabs.
 A dedicated clay pasta machine will save you hours of rolling.

-• Clay Cutters: Start with a thin-walled cutter set on Amazon.
-Get circles, arches, and one "fun" shape to cover your first designs.
+- Clay Cutters: Start with a thin-walled cutter set covering circles, arches, and one "fun" shape to handle your first designs.

-• Texture Sheets: For adding patterns to flat slabs quickly.
+- Texture Slabs: For adding patterns to flat slabs quickly.

 3. The Baking Rules